UlisesFS-ISC/TimerBolt-Source/README.txt

-this project is meant to be usead with a NodeJS API project called TokenNode
+this project is meant to be usead with a NodeJS API for user functionality, its repository is called TimerBoltAPI-Source